Home Improvement Lifestyle

 But first, let’s talk about why it happens.
 Why do birds fly into windows?
 The real reason may surprise you.

-Why Do Birds Hit Windows?
+Why Do Birds Fly Into Windows?

 Birds typically fly into windows because they see the sky and trees reflected in the glass, giving them the impression that they have a clear flight path.
 Unfortunately, most birds that experience a collision with a window will suffer from life-threatening injuries because, to birds, the glass acts as an invisible wall.